gncv/docker-eks-deploy/README.md

 # docker-eks-deploy
-Docker image intended to use primarily in CI pipelines for deploying to AWS EKS.
+Docker image based on [alpine](https://hub.docker.com/_/alpine) intended to use primarily in CI pipelines for deploying to AWS EKS.

 Contains:
 - bash